Meme1079/Meme1079/README.md

 #### Fun Fact's About me
 - Hetoromantic (Asexual)
 - High-Functioning Autistic
-- I like Trogonometry
+- I like Trigonometry
-- I main on Lua, but also can do Haxe, Python, Javascript, and Brainfuck
+- I main on Lua, but also can do Haxe, Python, Javascript, and rarely Brainfuck

 ### Where you can find me
 - GitHub: (You are already here)